queryluke/masseffect-5e/static/data/rules/07-04-lifestyle-expenses.md

 lifestyle level tend to be unskilled laborers, thieves, mercenaries, and other disreputable types.

 __Modest__.
 A modest lifestyle keeps you out of the slums and ensures that you can maintain your equipment.
-You live in an older part of of the city, renting a room in a crowded apartment.
+You live in an older part of the city, renting a room in a crowded apartment.
 You don't go hungry or thirsty, and your living conditions are clean, if simple.
 Ordinary people living modest lifestyles include soldiers with families, laborers, students, service workers.